debs-obrien/exit-lockdown/README.md

 }
 ```

 That's all you need.
-You should now have your Hasura endpoint and your application making a query to view the data.
+You should now have your Hasura endpoint and your application making a query to view the data which you can now display in your template.
 Have fun

 ## Build Setup